-The Equal House house is the oldest astrological house system and is based on the Ecliptic, and some astrologers actually call it the Ecliptic system It has several features:
+The Equal House house and whole House systems are the oldest astrological house systems in astrology.
+The Equal House is based on the Ecliptic, and some astrologers actually call it the Ecliptic system It has several features:

 - All the houses are equally spaced, meaning that each house is exactly thirty degrees wide, so it very easy to manually construct.